19hours/sg-statutes/Acts/Bankruptcy Act.md

 ### Person appointed as trustee to furnish security before acting

+35\.—(1) A person appointed as a trustee under section 33 —

+(a) must not commence acting as such trustee until the person has given security in accordance with subsection (1A); and

+(b) where the trustee’s security has been forfeited under section 39(8), must not continue acting as such trustee until the person has given fresh security in accordance with subsection (1A).

+[Act 21 of 2015 wef 01/08/2016]

-35\.—(1) No person appointed as a trustee under section 33 shall commence acting as such trustee until he has given security in the prescribed manner to the satisfaction of the Official Assignee that he shall faithfully perform his duties and duly observe all the requirements imposed on him by this Act, the rules or any other written law with respect to the performance of his duties.
+(1A) The trustee must give security in the prescribed manner and to the satisfaction of the Official Assignee that the trustee will faithfully perform the trustee’s duties and duly observe all the requirements imposed on the trustee by this Act, the rules or any other written law with respect to the performance of the trustee’s duties.

+[Act 21 of 2015 wef 01/08/2016]

 (2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000.